aidanok/permapaste/README.md

 - Permaweb App so the version you use now will always be available.
 - Lightweight & Mobile friendly
-- Supports GitHub flavour Markdown (v0.29) and code highlighting
+- Supports GitHub flavour Markdown (v0.29)
 - Recover and edit previous pastes by searching by wallet address or block number

 ## Use cases